Sumatriptan and Naproxen

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with sumatriptan and naproxen.
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - The chance of heart failure is raised with the use of drugs like this one.
 In people who already have heart failure, the chance of heart attack, having to go to the hospital for heart failure, and death is raised.
 Talk with the doctor.

 - The chance of heart attack and heart-related death is raised in people taking drugs like this one after a recent heart attack.
 People taking drugs like this one after a first heart attack were also more likely to die in the year after the heart attack compared with people not taking drugs like this one.
 Talk with the doctor.

 - Liver problems have happened with drugs like this one.
 Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.